 Responsible: A finding in the Student Conduct System that indicates that the university determined that the preponderance of the evidence in a case indicated violation(s) of the Student Code of Conduct.

 Respondent: A person named in a complaint as the person who is reported to have engaged in Prohibited Conduct.

 Restitution: Financial reimbursement.

-Retaliation: Any acts of intimidation, threats, coercion or other behaviors against persons who file complaints or expresses concerns about sexual harassment or misconduct.
+Retaliation: Any acts of intimidation, threats, coercion or other behaviors against persons who file complaints.